England vs West Indies, first Test: Jermaine Blackwood stars as visitors register famous win

 Jermaine Blackwood scored a brilliant 95 as West Indies won a thrilling Test match in Southampton that ended in the final session of the final day to take a 1-0 lead in the three-match series.

-West Indies finished on 200/6 beat England by four wickets to win the match that was played behind-closed doors in a bio-secure environment.
+West Indies, reeling one point at 27/3, finished on 200/6 and beat England by four wickets to win the match that was played behind-closed doors in a bio-secure environment.

 Blackwood fell short of a brilliant ton but did enough to steer his side past a spirited bowling effort by the hosts who set West Indies 200 to win on the last day.